chrisant996/clink/docs/clink.md

 Pressing <kbd>Ctrl</kbd>-<kbd>Space</kbd> shows an interactive list of possible completions.
 You can use the arrow keys to choose which completion to insert, and you can type to filter the list.  <kbd>Enter</kbd> inserts the selected completion, or <kbd>Space</kbd> inserts the selected completion and makes sure a space follows it to allow typing a next argument.

 The first word of each command line is the command or program to execute, or a file to open.
-By default, Clink provides completions for the first word based on all executable programs on the system PATH, but not from the current directory.
+By default, Clink provides completions for the first word based on all executable programs on the system PATH and the current directory, but not non-executable files.
 You can turn off executable completion by running `clink set exec.enable false`, or you can adjust its behavior by changing the various `exec.*` settings (see [Clink Settings](#clink-settings) for more information about them).

 See [Completion Commands](#completion-commands) and [Clink Commands](#clink-commands) for more available completion commands.